 Menu Close

-The mom and dad roles start forming even before a child is born.
-New moms busy themselves buying all the clothes, washing them, hanging them, and picking the perfect ‘bringing home the baby’ outfit.
-Dads are putting the cribs together (that their partner probably picked out), and perhaps even painting the baby’s room (with the color his partner has chosen).
+Traditionally, moms are seen as primary caregivers, while dads are viewed as practical helpers.
+Kids seek comfort from their mothers and learn practical skills from their fathers.
+These roles often begin even before a child is born.
+New moms busy themselves buying all the clothes, washing them, hanging them, and picking the perfect outfit for ‘bringing home the baby.’
+Dads are putting the cribs together (that their partner probably picked out) and perhaps even painting the baby’s room (with the color his partner has chosen).

 Feelings of Isolation After Becoming a Father

 Kids and their moms form strong bonds with one another.
-Mom carried these kids inside her, grew them, nurtured them, and birthed them.
+After all, it’s mom who carried these kids inside her, grew them, nurtured them, and birthed them.
 Often, they also breastfeed, creating yet an even stronger bond that a father will never be able to experience.
-It’s no wonder fathers often feel like they’re just watching and not truly a part of this new family situation.
+It’s no wonder fathers frequently feel like they’re just watching and not truly a part of this new family situation.

-Watching commercials, movies, and television shows – even in this day and age – fathers are often the characters that come home after work, say some funny stuff, while mom is juggling work, dinner, homework, and raising kids.
-Moms and kids are a unit; a team; and, fathers are…..expected to step-in to “help out” but aren’t really an integral part of the team.
+Watching commercials, movies, and television shows—even in this day and age—fathers are often the characters who come home after work and say some funny stuff while mom is juggling work, dinner, homework, and raising kids.
+Moms and kids are a unit, a team, and fathers are expected to step in to “help out” but aren’t really an integral part of the team.

-Fathers never really feel like their bond with their kids is as important as the bond moms have with their kids, and that tends to create a feeling of isolation.
+Fathers rarely feel their bond with their kids is as important as the bond moms have with their kids, and that tends to create a feeling of isolation.

 This may surprise new fathers, but new moms welcome a partner’s desire to raise and care for these little humans both of you brought into the world.
 There’s no need to be emotionally stoic and act like it doesn’t upset you that mom has taken over all aspects of raising and nurturing the kids.